What is PHP? Write your first PHP Program

 The flowchart diagram shown below illustrates the basic architecture of a PHP web application and how the server handles the requests.

-Why use PHP?
+Why Use PHP?

 • PHP is open source and free.

-• Large community document
+• Large community and extensive documentation.

-• Most web hosting servers support PHP by default unlike other languages such as ASP that need IIS.
-This makes PHP a cost effective choice.
+• Most web hosting servers support PHP by default, unlike other languages such as ASP that need IIS.
+This makes PHP a cost-effective choice.

 • Postgres